 Health Indicator Report of Diabetes Prevalence

-Almost 145,000 Utahns have been diagnosed with diabetes.
+More than 150,000 Utahns have been diagnosed with diabetes.
 Diabetes is a disease that can have devastating consequences.
 It is the leading cause of non-traumatic lower-extremity amputation and renal failure.
 It is also the leading cause of blindness among adults younger than 75.
 It is one of the leading causes of heart disease.
 Diabetes places an enormous burden on health care resources, approximately $245 billion is spent annually [in direct medical costs ($176 billion) and in indirect costs ($69 billion) such as disability, work loss, and premature death].
-(See ''[http://www.cdc.gov/diabetes/pubs/statsreport14/national-diabetes-report-web.pdf National Diabetes Statistics Report, 2014]'').
+(See [https://www.ncbi.nlm.nih.gov/pubmed/23468086 Economic costs of diabetes in the U.S. in 2012]).
 In Utah, more than a billion dollars each year are spent on direct and indirect costs of diabetes.
-A model using simulated data projected that diabetes incidence will increase from the current rate of 8 cases per 1,000 population to about 15 in 2050 nationwide.
-Prevalence of diabetes (including undiagnosed cases) can be as high as one of three Americans by 2050 (see [http://www.pophealthmetrics.com/content/8/1/29]).
 Currently, about 80 million Americans aged 20 and older have pre-diabetes, a condition that puts them at high risk for developing diabetes.
 For many individuals, taking small steps, such as losing 5-7 percent of their weight or increasing physical activity, can help them delay or prevent developing diabetes.

-For both males and females, the highest rates of diabetes are observed for adults aged 65 and over.
-Overall, one of five adults aged 65 and over has been diagnosed.
+For both males and females, the highest rates of diabetes were observed for adults aged 65 and over.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health